Key points about mumps

 • children too young to be vaccinated

-• pregnant women who aren't immune
+• pregnant people who aren't immune

 • people with a chronic (long-term) condition